Inside the push to convince hesitant essential workers to get vaccinated

 “It really comes down to education,” she says.
 “There are nurses who’ve had COVID.
 And it’s a matter of educating them so they know that we’re getting reports and studies that natural immunity does not last as long as we had hoped.
 And showing this evidence that the vaccine has a longer protection, especially with the variants that are coming out.
 It may not prevent the virus 100%, but maybe the vaccine will help you make sure you don’t end up in the ICU if you catch COVID again.”

-One concern that has come up repeatedly is whether the vaccine has any bearing on fertility or be unsafe for pregnant women, though there is no evidence of any adverse effects.
+One concern that has come up repeatedly is whether the vaccine has any bearing on fertility or could be unsafe for pregnant women, though there is no evidence of any adverse effects.
 “A majority of [women] make up the nursing profession,” Butler says.
 “This is an issue that affects the nursing community really strongly, so it’s important that we’re giving out the right recommendation.”

 In the absence of trust—and perhaps out of desperation—some workplaces have resorted to incentivizing workers to get vaccinated by dangling $500 bonuses, extra days of paid time off, or even gift cards to Waffle House.
 A handful of employers, such as the long-term care organizations Juniper Communities and Atria Senior Living, have even mandated the vaccine, following guidance from the Equal Employment Opportunity Commission that gave them the ability to do so.